skipto-landmarks-headings/browser-extension/NOTES.md

    the removal of all the `data-skipto` attributes from the web page DOM.

-The removal of all `data-skipto` attributes from the web page DOM is needed for the case when the user has opened the SkipTo menu and then changes the headings level configuration while remaining on the same web page.
-When the `SkipTo` button is reactivated, causing a new menu to be constructed, if `data-skipto` attributes with previously generated `dataId` values remain in the DOM, the correspondence between the `dataId` values in the menuitems for heading elements in the web page will no longer be correct.
+The removal of all `data-skipto` attributes from the web page DOM is needed for the case when the user has opened the Skip To menu and then changes the headings level configuration while remaining on the same web page.
+When the `Skip To` button is reactivated, causing a new menu to be constructed, if `data-skipto` attributes with previously generated `dataId` values remain in the DOM, the correspondence between the `dataId` values in the menuitems for heading elements in the web page will no longer be correct.

 ## Build Notes

-_Important:_ The files used in developing the `SkipTo` extension are located in the top-most directory and in the `shared` folder.
+_Important:_ The files used in developing the `Skip To` extension are located in the top-most directory and in the `shared` folder.
 The top-most directory contains files with a `gpp-` prefix, which are processed by a utility called the `generic preprocessor`, free software available at